luizrcs/KotlinNBT/converter-json/README.md

 val json = JsonNbtConverter.convertFromTag(nbt) // Convert NBT to JSON
 val nbt = JsonNbtConverter.convertToTag(json) // Convert JSON to NBT
 ```

+### Experimental API

+This module is still experimental, and the API or even the logic behind it may change in the future, breaking both
+source and binary compatibility.
+For this reason, its uses must be accepted either by annotating that usage with the
+`OptIn` annotation (e.g. `@OptIn(ExperimentalJsonNbtConverter::class)`) or by using the compiler
+argument `-opt-in=br.com.luizrcs.nbt.json.ExperimentalJsonNbtConverter`.

 ## Conversion rules